offmywave011/masterconcrete/Creating-PDF-Documents.md

-Since version **1.40.0** the Scanbot SDK for Android provides a simple and convenient API ([`PDFRenderer`](https://scanbotsdk.github.io/documentation/android/api/io.scanbot.sdk/io/scanbot/sdk/process/PDFRenderer.html)) to create multipage PDF files.
-Each image will be stored as a PDF page.
+Since version **1.40.0** the Scanbot SDK for Android provides a simple and convenient API ([`PDFRenderer`](https://scanbotsdk.github.io/documentation/android/api/io.scanbot.sdk/io/scanbot/sdk/process/PDFRenderer.html)) to create PDF document files.
+The `PDFRenderer` supports multi-page PDFs where each given image will be stored as a PDF page.

 Get an instance of `PDFRenderer` from `ScanbotSDK`:
 ```